 O.A.T.S (Oakfield Animal Therapy Scheme)

-Magical creatures fill our science department from bearded dragons to degus and all play a special role here at Oakfield.
+Magical creatures fill our science department from bearded dragons to guinea pigs and they all play a special role here at Oakfield.

 The animals are used for a variety of science lessons including variation, selective breeding, adaptation and classification, as well as Animal care units as part of the Landbased course at college.

 Matilda is our therapy dog.
 Matilda is a Border terrier X Jack Russell Terrier and has fitted into school work well.

-Cheese, Pickle and Prim are our collection of guinea pigs with the funkiest hair in town.
+Cheese and Tango are our collection of guinea pigs with the funkiest hair in town.

 Mr.T is the least cuddly of our critters but still a favourite.
 He is a bearded dragon who thankfully, has become less grumpy as the years have gone on.